bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/03-Variables.md

 ## Variables
-- Template variables are defined by the context dictionary passed to the template.
+- Template variables are defined by dictionary concept in python.
-- {{ }} tells the template to print the value, this won't work in expressions like you're trying to do.
+- {{variable_name }} is the syntax used by the template to print the value.
-- Instead, use the {% set %} template tag and then assign the value the same way you would in normal python code.
-- You can use a dot (.) to access attributes of a variable in addition to the standard Python “subscript” syntax ([]).
+- Dot operator is used to access attributes of a variable.

 ## Example

 - {{ IITM.course1 }}
 - {{ IITM['course1'] }}

-## IITM.course1 in Jinja does the following things on the Python layer:

-- check for an attribute called course1 on IITM (getattr(IITM, 'course1'))

-- if there is not, check for an item 'course1' in IITM(IITM.__getitem__('course1'))

-- if there is not, return an undefined object.

-## IITM['course1'] works mostly the same with a small difference in sequence:

-- check for an item 'course1' in IITM.
-(IITM.__getitem__('course1'))

-- if there is not, check for an attribute called course1 on IITM. (getattr(IITM, 'course1'))

-- if there is not, return an undefined object.

-## By default, when encountering an evaluation statement with undefined variable Jinja will replace it with an empty string.
+## If Jinja identifies an evaluation statement with an undefined variable, it will replace it with an empty string.

 ## python variable code
 ```python linenums="1"